73cirdan/MMM-bustimes/README.md

 # bustimes
 Magic Mirror - Dutch bus times

-Based on a dutch public api for public transport
+Based on a dutch public api for public transport.
 # Installation
 Use 'git clone https://github.com/73cirdan/MMM-bustimes bustimes'
 # Using  module
 ## Get your timepointcode
 This module can show one or more bus stops in your neighbourhood using timepoint code.
-A timepoint code is a stop on e.gg. a bus or metro line.
+A timepoint code is a stop on e.g. a bus or metro line.
 (more docs on: https://github.com/skywave/KV78Turbo-OVAPI/wiki/Line )

 1. Use: